bytewax/bytewax/docs/examples/cart-join.md

 system.
 It will join two event streams: one containing customer orders and another containing successful payments, and then emit which orders for each customer have been paid.
-We're also going to design it to be **recoverable** and restartable after invalid data.
+We're also going to design it to be **recoverable** and restart-able after invalid data.

 ## Sample Data

-First let's make a local file containig our sample event data in JSON format.
+First let's make a local file containing our sample event data in JSON format.
 Save this as `cart-join.jsons`.

 ```json